 Lease Liability

-The Company measures the lease liability at present value of the future lease payments at the commencement date of the lease.
 In calculating the present value of lease payments, the Company uses its incremental borrowing rate at the lease commencement date because the interest rate implicit in the lease is not readily determinable..
-The lease liability is subsequently remeasured by increasing the carrying amount to reflect interest on the lease liability reducing the carrying amount to reflect the lease payments made and remeasuring the carrying amount to reflect any reassessment or lease modifications or to reflect revised insubstance fixed lease payments.
+The lease liability is subsequently remeasured by increasing the carrying amount to reflect interest on the lease liability, reducing the carrying amount to reflect the lease payments made and remeasuring the carrying amount to reflect any reassessment or lease modifications or to reflect revised in-substance fixed lease payments.
 The Company recognises the amount of the re-measurement of lease liability due to modification as an adjustment to the right-of-use asset and statement of profit and loss depending upon the nature of modification.
-Where
+Where the carrying amount of the right-of-use asset is reduced to zero and there is a further reduction in the measurement of the lease liability, the Company recognises any remaining amount of the re-measurement in statement of profit and loss.

 Short-term leases and leases of low-value assets

 The Company applies the short-term lease recognition exemption to its short-term leases of buildings, machinery and equipment (i.e., those leases that have a lease term of 12 months or less from the commencement date and do not contain a purchase option).
 It also applies the lease of low-value assets recognition exemption to leases of office equipment that are considered to be low value.
-Lease payments on short-term leases and leases of low-value assets are recognised as expense on a straight-line basis over the lease term.
+Lease payments on shortterm leases and leases of low-value assets are recognised as expense on a straight-line basis over the lease term.

-M. Income taxes
+L. Income taxes

 Taxes comprises Current Tax, Deferred tax and MAT credit.
 It is recognised in profit or loss except to the extent that it relates to an item recognised directly in equity or in other comprehensive income.
+The Company recognises interest levied and penalties relating to income tax assessments in interest expenses.

-i) Current tax
+(i) Current tax

 Current tax comprises the expected tax payable or receivable on the taxable income or loss for the year and any adjustment to the tax payable or receivable in respect of previous years.
 The amount of current tax reflects the best estimate of the tax amount expected to be paid or received after considering the uncertainty, if any, related to income taxes.
 It is measured using tax rates (and tax laws) enacted or substantively enacted by the reporting date.